 - 1 cup unsalted butter

-- In a saucepan, add the butter and let it melt completely.
-Let it come to a boil and then reduce the heat.
+- In a saucepan, preferably a pan with a heavy bottom, add the butter and let it melt entirely on medium heat.
+Let it come to a boil and then reduce the heat to medium low.

-- When the butter boils again, turns into a golden color, and the milk solids are now brown in color and at the bottom of the pan, then your ghee is ready so turn off the heat.
+- When the melted butter turns into a transparent, golden color, and the milk solids are now brown and have sunk to the bottom of the pan, then your Ghee is ready.
+Turn off the heat.

 - Some foams might still float over the Ghee, but it will disappear gradually when the Ghee cools.
 Or you can remove it with a wooden spoon.

 - Wash and dry a heatproof glass jar with an airtight lid.